mheiber/proposal-ace/README.md

 __TBD__: more precise description.
 I don't actually know how to do this.
 How do we know where the annotation ends?

 ## Notes
+Dealing with `type`, `interface`, and other keywords is out of scope of this proposal.

 ## Prior Art